Skip to main content

 3. Exit the editor.

-You should select Apply if you want the most recent changes to apply to all images in the batch.
+Select Apply if you want your changes to apply to all images in the batch or product listing.

-• Apply the changes you made to the last image you edited only.
+• Keep the changes you made using the main editor.

-• Leave the other images in the batch as they are.
+• Leave the other images in the batch or product listing as they are.
 They will not get the changes.

 What if you miss the opportunity to select Apply?